FyrbyAdditive/gate-opener/README.md

 # Gate Opener
 ## About
 A python web application for opening and closing a gate with AI detection of... whatever you want to trigger it.
-Robot lawnmowers, ride on lawnmowers people, animals, cars and so on.
+Robot lawnmowers, ride on lawnmowers, people, animals, cars and so on.
 It is also possible to control the gate manually.

 You can choose to use the existing categories provided by the model, but also provided is a really simple training interface that allows you to get good results by training it on real things in your yard, so how you trigger it is entirely up to you!